 Foreign Investment and Trade in the United States

 The E visas promote trade and investment between countries.
 The E1 visa is reserved for treaty traders and E2 visas is for treaty investors.
 To qualify for either E1 or E2, the applicant must be from a U.S. Department of State treaty country.
 Many countries on the list are classified as both E1 and E2, and thereby nationals may be eligible for either visa type.
 However, some countries have only a treaty trader or treaty investor agreement with the United States.
+Unfortunately, China, India and Brazil are not on either list.

 - Be the national of a U.S. State Department treaty trader country;